-The small French Immersion program (K-5) at Oaklawn Elementary School will move to Smith Academy for the effective use of resources and staff.
+The small French Immersion program (K-5) at Oaklawn Elementary School was moved to Smith Academy for the effective use of resources and staff.
 High academic achievement will continue as the programs merge at Smith Academy.
-Grade six Spanish will be added at Collinswood Elementary School and Oaklawn Elementary School.
+Grade six Spanish was added at Collinswood Elementary School and Oaklawn Elementary School.